m0sc0/EX280/P10/README.md

         Allow for MySQL database pods
         Allow ingress to ports 3306/tcp from cakephp-example-frontend namespace
 4. Allow Https, http to pod with label role=frontend
-5. allo traffic from namespace and pod name to podname
+5. Allow traffic from namespace project_name and pod foo to mosco
+6. Allow traffic from namespace project_name and also from pod in same namespace called foo
 ```
 1.
 spec: